SURYAPRAKASH263/Dockeriamgehub/README.md

-## This project shows how to work with Github action
+## This project shows how to work with Github action with CI/CD pipeline.